petrjakubec/backupninja/README.md

 ```
 # yum install -y mariadb-server || apt-get install -y mariadb-server
 # service mariadb start ||  sudo service mysqld start
-# mysql_secure_installation #just hit enter because by default there is no password
+# mysql_secure_installation #just hit enter because by default there is no password - I've set password: password

 ```

 after that you can log into db by password